vsch/ArduinoNanoLowPowerSleepMode/README.md

 can see:

 1. New Resistor (33k) replacing the diode of (3.iv).
-2. Resistor (5.i) turned 90 degrees and now soldered between its old pad and the cut trace of (3.ii)
+2. Resistor (6.i) turned 90 degrees and now soldered between its old pad and the cut trace of (3.ii)
-3. Diode (3.iv) moved to the LDO output pad and its anode connected by a wire to `USB +5` soldered on the now unused pad of resistor (5.i).
+3. Diode (3.iv) moved to the LDO output pad and its anode connected by a wire to `USB +5` soldered on the now unused pad of resistor (6.i).
 4. A 2N7002 MOSFET is added.
 Its Source pin soldered to `GND` through some scraped off solder mask.
 Its Gate is connected by wire to `USB+5` and its Drain is connected to the two (3.i) pins via a wire.
 5. Hidden by the wire is the indent left after grinding off the via pad (3.iii).
+6. For `3.3V` regulator the wire goes from its tab to the tab of the removed 5V LDO Regulator.
+Not shown in photo.

 In the [Top View after Modifications](#top-view-after-modifications), you can see resistor for the power LED removed.